Jbirch-Git/Jbirch-Homelab/Enterprise Network Designs/DC-DR OSPF Design/DC-DR-Underlay-OSPF.md

 network 10.16.4.0 mask 255.255.255.0
 distance bgp 115 200 200

-We have set the EBGP route distance to be 115 which we will see how this comes into play later after configuring OSPF on both the DC/DR routers.
+On R2 we have set the EBGP route distance to be 115 which we will see how this comes into play later after configuring OSPF on both the DC/DR routers.
 Let's take a look at the routing tables on the A-R1 router to ensure that the B2B EBGP sourced routes are in the routing table.

 ![A-R1-EBGP-Routes](Images/A-R1-EBGP-Routes.png)